MetaSeal: Defending Against Image Attribution Forgery Through Content-Dependent Cryptographic Watermarks: Experiments

 \textbf{Datasets and Models.} We use the DIV2K dataset ~\citep{agustsson2017ntire} to train the INN for watermarking embedding and extraction, which contains 800 high-quality 2K resolution images in the training set, and 100 in the validation set.
 The architecture of INN follows~\citet{jing2021hinet}, which has 16 invertible blocks (see Appendix~\ref{app:INN}).
 For the feature extractor, we leverage a pre-trained image captioning model from Huggingface, which uses ViT model~\citep{dosovitskiy2021an} as the vision encoder and GPT2~\citep{radford2019language} as the language decoder.
 For evaluation, we test our method on real images from DIV2K validation dataset, COCO~\citep{lin2014microsoft}, and AIGC images generated by stable diffusion~\citep{rombach2022high}.
 The resolution of the images in our experiments is set to 512$\times$512.

 \textbf{Settings.} We use the QR code encoding and decoding for \textit{PatternEnc} and \textit{PatternDec}, respectively.
-The motivation behind this design choice is that QR codes can store a significant amount of information in a small, visually compact area.
-This makes them ideal for embedding large payloads.
-It includes built-in error correction mechanisms that allow for data recovery even if part of the code is damaged or obscured, and it supports easy and reliable scanning by machines like smartphones.
 The QR code of the visual signature in our experiments includes 53$\times$53 modules.
 For the digital signature algorithm, we use Elliptic Curve Digital Signature Algorithm (ECDSA) with P-256 curve~\citep{hankerson2021elliptic}, resulting in a 512-bit signature.
 For training the INN, the weights for the loss terms are set as $\lambda_{\text{emd}} = 5$ and $\lambda_{\text{rec}} = 1$.
 We employ the Adam optimizer with an initial learning rate of $1 \times 10^{-4}$.
 All experiments are conducted on an NVIDIA L40S GPU.

 \textbf{Comparison Methods.} It is worth noting that there exists a vast array of image watermarking methods, making exhaustive comparison infeasible.
 Therefore, we focus on comparing with several representative/SOTA methods, including DwtDctSvd~\citep{cox2007digital} (used in the official Stable Diffusion model), HiDDeN~\citep{Zhu2018HiDDeNHD}, RivaGAN~\citep{zhang2019robust}, WAM~\citep{sander2025watermark}, and Stable Signature~\citep{fernandez2023stable}.
 The first four methods are post-hoc techniques that can be applied to any image, whereas Stable Signature is specifically designed for generative images, embedding the watermark during image generation.
 It is important to note that each method supports a different payload capacity and it cannot be adjusted to the same large payload as $\ouralg$ without compromising its effectiveness.
 The limitations of other watermarking techniques have been discussed in the Sec.~\ref{sec:related}.